Tanzania's Female President Appoints Woman As Defense Minister

-Dar Es Salam, Tanzania — Tanzania's first female president, Samia Suluhu Hassan, this week named a woman as defense minister -- the latest in a number of appointments of women to top government posts.
+Dar Es Salam — Tanzania's first female president, Samia Suluhu Hassan, this week named a woman as defense minister -- the latest in a number of appointments of women to top government posts.

 The appointment came as part of the second Cabinet reshuffle Hassan has made since the death of her predecessor, John Magufuli, earlier this year.